jtmtran/Employee_Attrition_Project/README.md

-## Employee Attrition Analysis Using IBM HR Analytics Dataset
+# Employee Attrition Analysis Using IBM HR Analytics Dataset
 Dataset Source
 [Kaggle](https://www.kaggle.com/datasets/pavansubhasht/ibm-hr-analytics-attrition-dataset)

-#Introduction:
+## Introduction
 <br>This project investigates the factors driving employee attrition within various departments at a fictional company.
 The goal is to identify key drivers, such as job satisfaction, income, work-life balance, and performance, and propose actionable recommendations for improving employee retention.

-#Analysis of Factors
+## Analysis of Factors
 <br>**1.
 High Attrition in Human Resources with Low Job Satisfaction**
 <br>•	Attrition rate in HR is 45.45% for employees with job satisfaction = 1, despite reasonable income levels.
 <br>•	High turnover suggests that dissatisfaction in HR is driven by factors beyond salary, such as workplace environment or lack of engagement.